apokryptein/rkd/README.md

 # rkd

-A minimal key derivation tool written in Rust.
-This tool was built for learning and to explore Rust's crypto crates.
+A minimal key derivation tool built for learning and to explore Rust's crypto crates.

 ## Supported Algorithms